Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Methods for Doppler factor estimation

-The inverse Compton Doppler factor $\delta_{IC}$ \citep{Ghisellini1993} is derived on the assumption that the synchrotron self-Compton (SSC) flux density cannot exceed the observed flux density at high frequencies.
-The self-synchrotron emission is produced by the inverse Compton upscattering of synchrotron photons by the same relativistic electrons that produced them.
+A lower limit on the Doppler factor can be derived by acknowledging that the SSC flux density cannot exceed the observed flux density at high frequencies.
+The SSC emission is produced by the IC upscattering of synchrotron photons by the same relativistic electrons that produced these photons.
+The inverse-Compton Doppler factor $\delta_{IC}$ \citep{Ghisellini1993} is derived on the assumption that {\em all} of the observed flux density at X-ray frequencies is, in fact, due to the SSC process.